- About Us

 Must be able to obtain Tenprint Certification through the International Association for Identification by taking all required educational courses.

-Please complete the on-line application process at www.careers.wa.gov.
+Read the full job posting and apply online here.
 Candidates will also be required to attach a resume and cover letter that explains how you meet the requirements of the position.